pmem/pmemkv/ENGINES.md

 ---------

 A volatile concurrent engine that accepts an unlimited amount of data, but never returns anything.
+It is always enabled (no CMake option is specified to enable/disable this engine).

 * `Put` and `Remove` always returns `OK`
 * `Get` always returns `NOT_FOUND`